Grants in Ireland

 6. Adaptation grants

-These are means tested, there’s the Housing Adaptation Grant for People with a Disability with a maximum grant amount of €30,000, the Housing Aid for Older People with a maximum grant of €8,500 and the Mobility Aids Grant with a cap of €6,000.
-More on adaptation grants here.
+These are means tested, there’s the Housing Adaptation Grant for People with a Disability with a maximum grant amount of €30,000 or 95 per cent of the cost, the Housing Aid for Older People with a maximum grant of €8,000 or 95 per cent of the cost and the Mobility Aids Grant with a cap of €6,000 and this grant can cover 100 per cent of the cost.

 Fully funded grants, or up to €5,000 whichever is lower, are available to replace old lead pipes.

 Also available is a grants up to €4,000 to replace your septic tank after failing an inspection.
 This grant is under review to be extended to everyone deemed to be in high risk areas.
+In practice, this grant is very hard to get.

 7. Feed in tariff for renewables